 We have created a detailed checklist designed to take you step by step through all the necessary tasks you need to complete.

-If you withdraw from the exchanged contract for any reason, you will lose (forfeit) your deposit of 0.25% to the vendor.
+If you withdraw from the exchanged contract for any reason, you will forfeit (lose) your deposit of 0.25% to the vendor.
 This deposit is lost whether you sign with an agent or with your legal representative.

-If you’re the current owner (vendor), what cooling-off rights do you have?
+If you’re the vendor (current owner), what cooling-off rights do you have?

 There are no cooling-off rights for vendors.
 Once contracts have been exchanged, the vendors are locked into the agreement.
 This can only be changed if the buyer agrees to withdraw as well.